erik78se/Tutorial-Build-a-quick-charm/tutorial-quick-charm-part-1.md

 Neither knowledge in python, nor reactive programming is needed to complete this tutorial.

+You will learn:

-* You will learn how to build charms using only standard juju [hooks].
+* How to build charms using only standard juju [hooks].
-* You will learn how to add in a file to a charm.
+* How to add in a file to a charm.
-* You will learn about the juju command: "juju run" to execute remote commands.
+* How to use the juju command: "juju run" to execute remote commands.

 ## Preparation
 1. You should have read about juju [hooks]; especially the 'install' hook as we will implement that hook in this tutorial.